QuantumQualia/Tbioinfochallenge2022/README.md

 ```

 ## Credits
-Thanks to Tempus for allowing me to take a stab at a fun problem even though I didn't complete it fully I learned a big on the way.
+Thanks to the Bioinformatics team at Tempus for allowing me to take a stab at a fun problem even though I didn't complete it fully I learned a big on the way.